klehman-rally/bldeif/README.txt

          Example Jenkins Job URL:  http://bigjenkins.stegasaurus.ancient:8080/job/ReallyLongScientificFolderName/.../job/FernCoveredLowlands/job/MickyDinosaur
          Result   .../job/FernCoveredLowlands/job/MickyDinosaur

-      The connector will process jobs under named folders, there is not currently the facility to specify an upper level folder and process all jobs directly in that folder and in any contained folders in any level of nesting.
-      To get jobs in folders to be processed you must specify the folder name in the config file.

-      You may have a nested folder structure as illustrated below:
-       - upper folder
-         -- job 1
-         -- lower folder
-            -- job 2

-       To insure that both job 1 and job 2 are picked up by the connector the Folders section of the config file must look as follows:
-          Folders:
-            - Folder : upper folder
-            - Folder : lower folder

-       If you have multiple folders in various locations in your Jenkins Job organization that have the same name, you must specify each folder using a fully qualified path with ' // ' as a separator between each folder/view level.
-         Example config file snippet...
-             Jenkins:
-                 ...
-                 MaxDepth : 5
-                 FullFolderPath : True
-                 ...
-                 Folders:
-                     - Folder: Area 51 // Intermediate Stuff // Good Stuff
-                     - Folder: Level1 //  Level 2 // Level 3 // Good Stuff
+   How the connector handles duplicately named Jobs/Folders/Views
+       see Appendix B

+   VCS Support
-       VCS support: currently connector will process changesets related to builds as long as related job is using a Git repository.
+       Currently the connector will process changesets related to builds as long as related job is using a Git repository.
        Some configurations with Subversion have been successful, but there are combinations of Jenkins version, Subversion version and
          Jenkins Subversion plugin version that do not work with our connector due to variances in the json data returned for the build information.